AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    ![Select or cancel selection of report columns](assets/configure_columns.png)

    To display a custom column name or property path, configure the properties for the asset binary under the `jcr:content` node in CRX.
-Alternatively, add it through property path picker.
+Alternatively, add it through a property path picker.

    ![Select or cancel selection of report columns](assets/custom_columns.png)

 1. Click **[!UICONTROL Create]** from the toolbar.
 A message notifies that report generation has been initiated.
 1. On the [!UICONTROL Asset Reports] page, the report generation status is based on the current state of the report job, for example, [!UICONTROL Success], [!UICONTROL Failed], [!UICONTROL Queued], or [!UICONTROL Scheduled].
-The same status appears in the notifications inbox.To view the report page, click the report link.
+The same status appears in the notifications inbox.
+To view the report page, click the report link.
 Alternatively, select the report, and click **[!UICONTROL View]** from the toolbar.

    <!--![A generated report](assets/report_page.png)-->
    ![generated report status](assets/report-status.JPG)